-Captii's Board and Management are committed to establish and maintain an effective Sustainability Management System which is supported by underlying internal controls, risk management practices, clear accountability and reporting process.
-The Board evaluates the Environmental, Social and Governance ("ESG") risks and opportunities relevant to the Company during the formulation of their overall business strategy, objectives and performance measurements.
+Captii's board of directors and management are committed to establish and maintain an effective sustainability management system which is supported by underlying internal controls, risk management practices, clear accountability and reporting process.
+The board evaluates the environmental, social and governance ("ESG") risks and opportunities relevant to the company during the formulation of their overall business strategy, objectives and performance measurements.

 Management identifies the type of relevant ESG topics caused by its day-to-day operations.
-Management then determines the materiality of the ESG factors based on the level of significance of impact and influence on stakeholder values, and the achievement of the Company's strategic objectives.
-The Board supports and approves the identification and assessment parameters of material ESG factors.

-The material ESG factors for Captii have been identified and reviewed by Captii's Board of Directors and Management.
-The Board and Management shall continue to dedicate leadership to and maintain a high standard of sustainability governance to drive continuous and long-term growth for all its stakeholders.
-The Company will work towards ensuring comprehensive disclosures on the management and monitoring of our sustainability initiatives for continual improvement.
+Management then determines the materiality of the ESG factors based on the level of significance of impact and influence on stakeholder values, and the achievement of Captii's strategic objectives.
+The board supports and approves the identification and assessment parameters of material ESG factors.
+The material ESG factors for Captii have been identified and reviewed by Captii's board and management.
+The board and management shall continue to dedicate leadership to and maintain a high standard of sustainability governance to drive continuous and long-term growth for all its stakeholders.
+Captii will continue working towards ensuring comprehensive disclosures on the management and monitoring of our sustainability initiatives for continual improvement.